Honeymoon (1959 film): Subsequent history

 Ludmilla Tchérina liked the final ballet, Los Amantes de Teruel, so much that she incorporated it into her regular stage performances.
 With the help of director Raymond Rouleau, it was turned into a film Les Amants de Teruel (1962).

 The film was cut for television in the UK, and this version was the only one available for many years.
 The cuts were mainly to some of the extended dance sequences, leaving it as little more than a travelogue.
 This led to the film getting a bad reputation.

 The film was fully restored from its original elements by Charles Doble of Somerset, and the restored film had its first public screening at the San Sebastián Film Festival in 2002 in the presence of Rosita Sergova, one of the stars of the film.
 It was first shown in the UK in Ashbrittle, Somerset on 21 June 2003.

-In 1963, The Beatles recorded the theme tune for the BBC radio show 'Pop Go The Beatles'.
+In 1963, the Beatles recorded the theme tune for the BBC radio show 'Pop Go The Beatles'.

+Welsh singer Mary Hopkin also recorded a version on her 1969 album, Postcard, produced by Paul McCartney and released on the Beatles' label, Apple Records.